yash02s/Monty-Hall-problem/README.md

  # Monty Hall problem

-"Suppose you're on a game show, and you're given the choice of three doors: Behind one door is a car; behind the others, goats.
-You pick a door, say No. 1, and the host, who knows what's behind the doors, opens another door, say No. 3, which has a goat.
-He then says to you, "Do you want to pick door No. 2?"
-Is it to your advantage to switch your choice?"
+"Assume you're on a game show and you have an option between three doors: A automobile is hidden behind one of the doors, and goats are hidden behind the others.
+You choose one of the doors, say No. 1, and the host, who knows what's behind the doors, unlocks another, say No. 3, which contains a goat.
+"Do you want to choose door No. 2?" he asks.
+Is it in your best interests to change your mind?"

 source: [https://en.wikipedia.org/wiki/Monty_Hall_problem](https://en.wikipedia.org/wiki/Monty_Hall_problem)